 Benefits of Microgreens

-1. They can be grown in takeaway containers or veggie packs from the grocery, so you don’t need special equipment.
+1. Growing microgreens can be done in takeaway containers or veggie packs from the grocery, so you don’t need special equipment.

 2. They provide you with fresh, green veggies any time.

-3. They are packed with nutrition.
+3. Microgreens are packed with nutrition.
 In fact, a study was done recently to prove that because of their small size they pack in more nutrition than their fully grown counterparts.

 4. They do not take special skills to grow.